Indigenous peoples of the Americas: Peru

-According to the 2017 Census, the Indigenous population in Peru makes up approximately 26%.
-However, this does not include mestizos of mixed Indigenous and European descent, who make up the majority of the population.
+According to the 2025 Peruvian census, the Indigenous in Peru make up 20.7% of the population.
+This does not include mestizos of mixed Indigenous and European descent, who make up the majority of the population.
 Genetic testing indicates that Peruvian Mestizos are of predominantly Indigenous ancestry.
 Indigenous traditions and customs have shaped the way Peruvians live and see themselves today.
 Cultural citizenship — or what Renato Rosaldo has called, "the right to be different and to belong, in a democratic, participatory sense" (1996:243) — is not yet very well developed in Peru.
 This is most apparent in the country's Amazonian region, where Indigenous societies continue to struggle against state-sponsored economic abuses, cultural discrimination, and pervasive violence.

 Suriname

 According to the 2012 census, the Indigenous population of Suriname numbers around 20,000, amounting to 3.8% of the population.
 The most numerous Indigenous groups in Suriname primarily comprise the Lokono, Kalina, Tiriyó, and Wayana.